bismex/Awesome-person-re-identification/README.md

 This is a repository for organizing articles related to person re-identification.
 Most papers are linked to the pdf address provided by "arXiv" or "Openaccess".
 However, some papers require an academic license to browse.
 For example, IEEE, springer, and elsevier journal, etc.

+### :high_brightness: Updated 2019-06-14
+- Two papers have been included.
+  - "Attribute-Driven Feature Disentangling and Temporal Aggregation for Video Person Re-Identification"
+  - "Perceive Where to Focus: Learning Visibility-aware Part-level Features for Partial Person Re-identification"

 ### :high_brightness: Updated 2019-06-12
 - The online address of all CVPR2019 papers has been updated.
 - The CVPR2019 papers will be categorized soon.